Entitlement and responsibilities statement

 We aim to continuously improve the quality of service we provide.
 If we have fallen below the standard that you expect, we would like to know so that we can address the shortcoming.
 We will always try to respond quickly and constructively to the points that you raise.
 In case you want to express a concern about the course or behaviour of any of the learners please contact the assigned course lead through the email provided in the course information page.

-We collect some data about you during your participation in the MOOC.
+We collect some data about you during your participation in the course.
 This data is managed according to well established data protection policies.
-More information about how we manage your data
+You can see details of these policies on our web site: ITS Policies.